-It’s Episode 381 and we’ve got plugins for Constant Contact, Recipes Publishing and Marketing Automation.
+It’s Episode 382 and I’ve got plugins for Bulk Editing Events, Handling the REST XML-RPC API, Site Health Check and Troubleshooting, and Free WordPress Support.
 It’s all coming up on WordPress Plugins A-Z!

-John: It’s Episode 381 and we’ve got plugins for Constant Contact, Recipes Publishing and Marketing Automation.
+John: It’s Episode 382 and I’ve got plugins for Bulk Editing Events, Handling the REST XML-RPC API, Site Health Check and Troubleshooting, and Free WordPress Support.
 It’s all coming up on WordPress Plugins A-Z!

 WordPress, it’s the most popular content management and website solution on the internet.
-And with over 60,000 plugins to choose from, how do you separate the junk from the gems?
-Join John Overall and Marcus Couch for this weekly unrehearsed conversation about the latest and greatest in WordPress plugins.
-This is WordPress Plugins A to Z.
+And with over 80,000 plugins to choose from, how do you separate the junk from the gems?
+Join us for a weekly unrehearsed conversation about the latest and greatest in WordPress plugins.
+This is WordPress Plugins from A to Z.

-All right, well that all being said there, it’s time to jump into the meat and potatoes of the show.
+With all that being said, let’s dive right into the meat and potatoes of the show.